-In 2017, Samsung went big with QLED, the latest iteration of its Quantum Dot-toting LED LCD TVs.
-The plan involved building strongholds in the land of 1000+ nits brightness and colour volume, heights LCD TVs can reach where the darkness-loving OLED cannot follow.
+In 2017, Samsung went big with QLED – the latest iteration of its Quantum Dot-toting LED LCD TVs.
+The plan involved building strongholds in the land of 1000+ nits brightness and colour volume: the lofty heights that LCD TVs can reach, but where darkness-loving OLED can’t follow.

-Things didn’t go as planned.
+Things didn’t go to plan, however.
 While Samsung did manage groundbreaking levels of luminance and saturation, it stuck with edge-lit LCD designs – and ran into that technology’s limitations.
-Basically, when you push brightness as high as 2000 nits, edge lighting and zonal dimming simply aren’t enough to stem the tide of lighting artefacts.
+Essentially, when you push brightness as high as 2000 nits, edge lighting and zonal dimming simply aren’t enough to stem the tide of lighting artefacts.

-Compound those issues with large price tags, plus OLED’s creeping gains in highlight and midtone performance.
+The above issues were compounded with large price tags, plus OLED’s creeping gains in highlight and mid-tone performance.
 The final score for 2017: OLED 1, QLED 0.